elastic/elastic-agent/docs/component-specs.md

     ...
 ```

 The `version` key must be present and must equal 2 (to distinguish from the older version 1 schema that is no longer supported). `inputs` is a list of input types this component can run, and `shippers` is a list of shipper types this component can run.
+Most configuration fields are shared between inputs and shippers,